bentwheel/lgbtq-retirement-meps-analysis/README.md

 healthcare needs or face different barriers to access to healthcare, both of which can move the needle on the costs of healthcare.
-This is particularly true for individuals in retirement because non-working, elderly individuals generally have less access to financial resources and are more likely to face one or more highly-prevalent chronic conditions such as heart disease, diabetes, or asthma, which can lead to high-cost encounters if not properly managed.
+This is particularly true for individuals in retirement because non-working, older individuals generally have less access to financial resources and are more likely to face one or more highly-prevalent chronic conditions such as heart disease, diabetes, or asthma, which can lead to high-cost encounters if not properly managed.

 ### Emergency Department Utilization